1 9 6 9 (UK)

 13 x 50 minute episodes

-A 13-part documentary series created, written and presented by Sir Kenneth Clark, charting the events from the fall of the Greek and Roman empires – incidents which ultimately led to current 20th-century Western civilisation.
+A 13-part documentary series created, written and presented by Sir Kenneth Clark, charting the events from the fall of the Greek and Roman empires – incidents that ultimately led to current 20th-century Western civilisation.

-The premise for the series, which was fully titled Civilisation: a personal view by Kenneth Clark, was explained by Clark with a quote from John Ruskin:
+The premise for the series, which was fully titled Civilisation: A Personal View by Kenneth Clark, was explained by Clark with a quote from John Ruskin: